 Or head further north on Charlotte Street, where it ends, check out the charming, old, wooden structure that houses the Crucial Coffee Cafe.
 Walk north away from downtown, and you’ll reach San Marco Avenue.
 Enjoy a glass of wine at Carrera Wine Cellar or participate in one of their wine tastings!
 San Marco Avenue is known as an antiquer’s heaven.
-The road is lined with antique shops and great restaurants such as Raintree Restaurant.
+The road is lined with boutiques and antique shops and great restaurants such as Raintree Restaurant.

 San Marco Avenue is also where you’ll find the serene Mission of Nombre de Dios, the site of America’s first mission.
 A walking tour of the beautiful grounds will bring you by a 208-foot, stainless steel Great Cross, a church built in 1965, a bronze statue of Father Francisco Lopez de Mendoza Grajales (celebrant of the first Mass here), as well as the small, Spanish-style chapel of Our Lady of La Leche.